A stochastic approach to delays optimization for narrowband transmit beam pattern in medical ultrasound: Materials and Methods

-We proceed in describing the simulation of the transmit (TX) beam pattern (BP) and the corresponding optimization problem.
-We focus on the linear probe case, as for convex probes the treatment is analogous.
-In particular, we consider a probe composed by $2N$ piezoelectric elements of width $\Delta x$ that convert the electric pulse into a pressure wave and vice-versa.
-We consider a Cartesian coordinate system whose origin corresponds to the geometrical center of the probe (see Figure \ref{sch}), so that the center of each probe element is in the position $c_i = (i + 1/2) \Delta x$ with $i=-N,\ldots,N-1$.
+We proceed with describing the simulation of the transmit beam pattern (TBP) and we focus more specifically on the narrowband case, which allows to approximate the waveform as an infinite pulse.
+We refer to~\cite{Razzetta2023} for a full explanation of the rationale behind this reasoning, and we will give here only a brief description.
+We consider a linear probe composed of $2N$ piezoelectric elements of width $\Delta x$ that convert the electric pulse into a pressure wave and vice-versa.
+For convex probes the treatment is analogous.
+We consider a Cartesian coordinate system whose origin corresponds to the geometrical center of the probe (see Figure~\ref{fig:scheme}), so that the center of each probe element is at the position $c_i = (i + 1/2) \Delta x$ with $i=-N,\ldots,N-1$.
 Each point $\vec{x} = (x,z)$ of the image plane is identified by a positive value of the $z$ coordinate.

-\subsection{The BP equation}
+\subsubsection{The BP equation}

-The transmit BP is the pattern of radiation generated from a beam and it can be described as the energy or the power, for a periodic signal, of the propagating wavefront, evaluated at every spatial point of the field.
+The TBP is the pattern of radiation generated from a beam and it can be described as the energy or the power, for a periodic signal, of the propagating wavefront, evaluated at every spatial point of the field.
 The propagating wavefront can be computed from the signal emitted by the probe and the spatial-temporal impulse response characterising the probe itself.
-In particular, the impulse response function $h_i(\vec{x},t)$ of each $i$-th element is the integral over the element surface $A_i$ of a spherical wave starting from each point of the element surface \cite{Harris1}
+In particular, the impulse response function $h_i(\vec{x},t)$ of each $i$-th element is the integral over the element surface $A_i$ of a spherical wave starting from each point of the element surface~\cite{Harris1981}:

 where $c$ is the ultrasound speed propagation.
-We assume that every active element emits the same temporal TX waveform $I(t)$.
-Thus, the resulting signal is obtained in every point $\vec{x}$ by convolving $I(t)$ with the sum of all the impulse responses of the active elements and with a term accounting for the tissue thermoviscous attenuation $a(\vec{x},t)$.
+We assume that every active element emits the same temporal transmit waveform $I(t)$~\cite{Jensen1996}.
+Thus, the resulting signal is obtained at every point $\vec{x}$ by convolving $I(t)$ with the sum of all the impulse responses of the active elements and with a term accounting for the tissue thermoviscous attenuation $a(\vec{x},t)$.
 The waveform $I(t)$ can be trasmitted with a different delay for each active element.
-The BP shape is dependent from the set of transmission times thanks to the various destructive and constructive interferences which are generated during the propagation.
-We introduce the transmission delay $R_i$, associated with the $i$-th element, and we describe the delay in the signal emission as a translation in time $\delta(t - R_{i})$.
+The BP shape depends on the set of transmission times because of the various destructive and constructive interferences which are generated during the propagation.
+We introduce the transmission delay $D_i$, associated with the $i$-th element, and we describe the delay in the signal emission as a translation in time $\delta(t - D_i)$.
 By defining

 we can describe the propagating wavefront in time as: